QiuhuaL/Udacity-DRL-Collab-Compet/REPORT.md

 ### Possible Improvements

 There are multiple ways that could potentially improve the performance of the MADDPG architecture:
+ -  Expriement with different layers of Nueral networks for the actors and critic.
+ -  Add a noise decay factor to gradually reduce the weight of the noise added to the actions later in the training process.
  -  Further tune the parameters
- -  Use prioritized experience play
+ -  Use prioritized experience play to learn more efficiently

+ What I would like to do next:
+ -  Try the MADDPG algorithm on the optional project with [multi-agent soccer environment](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md).
-The following policy based architectures could also potentially increase the performance, which I would like to explore next:
+ - Explore the following policy based architectures and see how they could be applied to the multi-agent environments:

-- [PPO](https://arxiv.org/pdf/1707.06347.pdf), Proximal Policy Optimization, a stochastic policy gradient method.
+   [PPO](https://arxiv.org/pdf/1707.06347.pdf), Proximal Policy Optimization, a stochastic policy gradient method

-- [A3C](https://arxiv.org/pdf/1602.01783.pdf), an asynchronous gradient descent variant of the actor-critic method.
+   [A3C](https://arxiv.org/pdf/1602.01783.pdf), an asynchronous gradient descent variant of the actor-critic method.

-- [D4PG](https://openreview.net/pdf?id=SyZipzbCb), the distributed distributional deep deterministic policy gradient method.
+   [D4PG](https://openreview.net/pdf?id=SyZipzbCb), the distributed distributional deep deterministic policy gradient method.